Radexman/Your-Cart-App/README.md

 -   Dynamic UI reacting to user interactions.
 -   Ability to change already existing items.
 -   Check that prevents duplicates.
+-   Search text filed for finding existing product.
+-   Displays current amount of items on the list.

 ## **To Add**

 -   Dark mode switcher.
 -   Small smooth animations that enhance UX.
--   Display current amount of items.

 ---